nopSolutions/nopCommerce-Docs/en/developer/tutorials/architecture-of-nopCommerce.md

 ### Test Layer

 This layer resides in the same layer as "Presentation Layer", right outside the "Application Core" This layer is all about testing the different parts of application.
 Testing in nopCommerce is easy and more reliable due the the architecture it follows for it's system design.
-In nopCommerce solution we can find all of the directories for this layer inside "Tests" directory. nopCommerce uses *NUnit* package for "Unit Testing"
+In nopCommerce solution we can find all of the directories for this layer inside "Tests" directory. nopCommerce uses **NUnit** package for *Unit Testing*.

 #### Nop.Tests

 This layer is the inner layer of "Test layer" this layer has dependency to the "Application Core" layer.
 This project contains the core logic for testing.

+#### Nop.Core.Tests

+These tests are built for *Unit Testing* the `Nop.Core` project, it tests for cashing, domain entities and so on.

+#### Nop.Data.Tests

+These tests are created for *Unit Testing* the `Nop.Data` project, they test the work of various data providers with operations on an entity, such as insert delete, etc.

 #### Nop.Services.Tests

-This project lives in the outermost layer in the "Test Layer".
-This project is build for "Unit Testing" the `Nop.Service` project.
-This project contains logic to test every service classes for every operations.
+These tests are built for *Unit Testing* the `Nop.Service` project.
+It contains logic to test every service class for every operation.

-#### Nop.Core.Tests

-This project lives in the same layer as `Nop.Service.Test`.
-This project is build for "Unit Testing" the `Nop.Core` project, it tests for cashing, domain entities and so on.

 #### Nop.Web.Tests

-This project can be used to test the Presentation layer of the nopCommerce, which contains "Public website" and "Admin Panel".
+These tests can be used to test the Presentation layer of the nopCommerce, which contains "Public website" and "Admin Panel".